How to Care For Your Wooden Cutting Boards

 As SF Bay Area Private Chefs, we visit thousands of our clients homes annually.
-Many have spent really good money on gorgeous solid wood cutting boards only to not properly maintain them and they quickly fall into looking old, warped, and end up in the trash prematurely.
+Many have spent really good money on gorgeous expensive solid wood cutting boards, only to not properly maintain them and they quickly fall into looking old, cracked, warped, and inevitably end up in the trash prematurely.

-Maintaining a cutting board is a quick and very painless process that will keep your wooden custting board not only most importantly sanitary, looking new, and greatly extend it's useful life.
-So, “How do we maintain our cutting boards?”
+Maintaining a cutting board is a quick and very painless process, that will keep your wooden cutting board not only most importantly sanitary, looking new, and greatly extend it's useful life.

-#1 Proper Washing & Cleaning of Wooden Cutting Boards
+Washing and Cleaning Instructions For Wooden Cutting Boards

 Never, Never, NEVER put wooden cutting boards in the dishwasher!

-How to apply cutting board cream or oil.
+How to apply cutting board cream or oil:

 Let your wooden cutting board sit on a coated wire rack or upright in your dish rack, to dry when done.
-If you are restoring or seasoning an old, dry or new cutting board, you may wish to repeat this process two more times, allowing 24 hours in between each application, to ensure your cutting board is completely seasoned.
+If you are restoring or seasoning an old, dry or new cutting board, you may wish to repeat this process two or even three more times, allowing 24-48 hours in between each application, to ensure your cutting board is completely seasoned.
 Keeping the wood properly oiled adds to it's durability and longevity.

 Why use wood oil or cutting board creams?